scala-android/sbt-android/README.md

   * https://gist.github.com/2503441
   * To get rid of robolectric's warnings about not finding certain classes to shadow, change the project target to include google APIs
+  * jberkel has written a Suite trait to be able to use robolectric with scalatest rather than junit, see https://gist.github.com/2654392

 ### TODO ###